-Land F/X offers a free license for all Students and Professors.
-Being a part of the Land F/X Academic community, you have access to free weekly live webinars, online training, and Land F/X forums.
+Land F/X offers a free license for all students and faculty members in approved landscape-related academic programs.
+Being a part of the Land F/X academic community, you have access to free weekly live webinars, online training, and Land F/X forums.

 In October, we completed a very successful tour of 9 landscape architecture programs, where we got to meet more than 300 students!
 Even floods in Texas couldn't stop us as we made an emergency switch to a live webcam presentation in Utah State University's state-of-the-art lecture room.
 It was great to hear from everybody and get the chance to answer your questions live.
 Jeremiah couldn't have been more thrilled with the excellent hospitality from each school.
 We look forward to visiting 9 more universities next year.
 One of them might be yours!

 We also finished off the tour with our first recorded student workflow live webinar.
 Land F/X 101 covered every tool a student might need in preparing an example healing garden design.
 We covered all the steps along the way to creating a professional plan, from starting off a CAD drawing correctly through preparing a 3D model.
 If you want to be as prepared as possible for the professional world, Land F/X 101 and the other upcoming webinars are must-see training tools.
 Impress your potential employers by showing off your AutoCAD skills.

 Watch Land F/X 101: Introduction to Land F/X and Planting Projects